 Sieve through for topics and angles

-Before the real estate copywriter embarks on this journey, he or she must understand that content should be the same as the value proposition in entrepreneurship or literature gaps in an academic literature review.
+Before the real estate content writer should embark on this journey, he or she must understand that content should be the same as the value proposition in entrepreneurship or literature gaps in an academic literature review.

 Mostly, the writer will have to look at his or her work against what is already available.
-It would not be wise to regurgitate over an exhaustively-handled angle.
+It would not be wise to regurgitate over and exhaustively-handled angle.

 Instead, find a different angle.
 Commentators in the content marketing industry insist that you need unique content to make tails wag, turn heads, or cause action.

 The word unique means that something has not been seen before.
 Attempts to make the word mean non-plagiarized work should be condemned.